-Manta Queen 6 is running a 4 days & 4 nights trip to Similan Islands, Koh Bon, Koh Tachai and Richelieu Rock.
+Manta Queen 6 is running a 4 days & 4 nights trip to Similan Islands, Koh Bon, Koh Tachai, Richelieu Rock and Boonsung Wreck.

-Manta Queen 6 accommodates 14 guests in comfortable air conditioned twin bed bunk ensuite shared cabins.
+Manta Queen 6 accommodates 14 guests in comfortable air conditioned twin bed shared ensuite shared cabins.

 Our liveaboard vessel is 25 meters long and 5 meters wide wooden hull built boat that is manned with 4 dive staff and 6 boat crew.

 All meals on board are served buffet style freshly cooked from the on board chef.
 Snacks and fruits are served in between dives.
 The dinghy gives you the opportunity to spend some time on the beautiful beaches.

 Nitrox is also available onboard as well as Nitrox courses (EAN) and a wide range of PADI Courses i.e. Open Water Course, Advanced Open Water Course, Deep Speciality and many more.

 15 world class dives at Thailand´s premier dive destination.
 DIVE - EAT - SLEEP - REPEAT